mariosemes/Chocolater/README.md

 3rd - WinGet pack name (optional)<br>
 4th - What is icon on chocolatey package page extension (default - png)<br><br>
 Rows:<br>
-Can be devided to 2 categories:<br>
+Can be devided to 3 categories:<br>
 1st -  Group<br>
 Groups can start with:  "\*","&","%"<br>
 "\*" - standart list<br>
 "&" - list without icon and chocolatey package link<br>
 "%" - standart compact list.
-Can be used to create pack's of programs<br>
+Can be used to create pack's of programs<br><br>
 2nd - Entry<br>
 Just Enter all the needed information for the entry <br>
 4) Run "Create & replace list.py"<br>
 if everything is ok, you will see your programs names with the latest version found on Chocolatey <br>
 Program should end with "Completed"<br>
-If you have any problems, feel free to msg me on discord Deezbec#2094 or create a ticket on github
+If you have any problems, feel free to msg me on discord Deezbec#2094 or create a ticket on github <br><br>
+3rd - Comments<br>
+They should be place on the bottom of list.csv file<br>
+Each line have to be started with "#"<br>

 ------------
 ### License